 The Reception of the Origin of Races by Carleton Coon Analysis

 The academia was divided in their reception of the Origins of Races, but almost all agreed there were problems with the accuracy of the content.
-There were also problems with the scientific knowledge of evolution that the theory suggested based on the study of the human skulls.
-According to Dobzhansky, the idea that humans were evolved in five different places at different times suggests that the evolution process is “repeatable” which is improbable for a species.
-He criticises Coon for assuming something “impossible” in human evolution.
-He argues that it is impossible for the humans to remain one specie considering the five independent origin theory of Coon because due to the “analogous selective pressures”(Dobzhansky et al., 1963).
-This kind of pressure would create five different species instead of creating one across the time and climatic difference which is why he does not consider it a good evolutionary theory.
-Montagu and Dobzhansky claim evolution is mostly based on the natural selections, but the theory of Coon disregard the natural selection process of evolution(Dobzhansky et al., 1963).
-Another critic, Hulse consider the material interesting but unusual conclusion.
-He argues that if the races evolved due to the climatic and geographic changes, there must be more than five evolutions as the climate in India, Syria and France differ greatly from other places.
-Thus many other critics have criticised biological references to genes, apart from considering the above mentioned problems in the texts.
-The humans are biologically and evolutionary fall under the single species(Hulse, 1963).
-Therefore, it is unlikely for the evolution of the same organisms at different times and places with varied climatic and geographic changes.
-As the genes are susceptible to mutation and changes, they cannot survive and tolerate all kind of conditions to form the same species(Hulse, 1963; Oschinsky, 1963).
-Therefore, the evolutionary explanation of the Coon’s book The Origins of Races is criticised by many for being inaccurate.
+There were also problems with the scientific knowledge of evolution that the theory suggested based on studying the human skulls.
+According to Dobzhansky, the idea that humans evolved in five different places at different times suggests that evolution is “repeatable” which is improbable for a species.
+He criticizes Coon for assuming something “impossible” in human evolution.
+He argues that it is impossible for humans to remain one specie considering the five independent origin theories of Coon due to the “analogous selective pressures”(Dobzhansky et al., 1963).
+This kind of pressure would create five species instead of one across time and climate differences, which is why he does not consider it a good evolutionary theory.
+Montagu and Dobzhansky claim evolution is mostly based on natural selection, but the theory of Coon disregards the natural selection process of evolution(Dobzhansky et al., 1963).
+Another critic, Hulse considers the material interesting but unusual conclusion.
+He argues that if the races evolved due to climatic and geographic changes, there must be more than five evolutions as the climate in India, Syria, and France differ greatly from other places.
+Thus, many other critics have criticized biological references to genes, apart from considering the problems mentioned above in the texts.
+Humans are biologically and evolutionary and fall under a single species(Hulse, 1963).
+Therefore, it is unlikely that the evolution of the same organisms at different times and places with varied climatic and geographic changes.
+As the genes are susceptible to mutation and changes, they cannot survive and tolerate all kinds of conditions to form the same species(Hulse, 1963; Oschinsky, 1963).
+Therefore, the evolutionary explanation of the Coon’s book The Origins of Races is criticized by many for being inaccurate.

-But the academics who praised Coon did not comment on the content and their meaning for scientific, biological, and anthropological society, they admired the hard work and the amount of information the book was containing.
-The authors such as Mayr, Oschinsky, and Dobzhansky have admired the volume of research the author has put into this work and explaining his theory with the evidence from various sources.
+But the academics who praised Coon did not comment on the content and its meaning for scientific, biological, and anthropological society, they admired the hard work and the amount of information the book contained.
+Authors such as Mayr, Oschinsky, and Dobzhansky have admired the volume of research the author has put into this work and explained his theory with evidence from various sources.
 Most of the authors have found errors and some problems with the text and the conclusions that Coon draws with the evidence that he provides.
-For instance, Oschinsky argues he has perpetuated the past errors while using the remains of skulls that Leakey’s has used for his works.
+For instance, Oschinsky argues he has perpetuated past errors while using the remains of skulls Leakey used for his works.
 He claims those skulls were damaged, but Leakey, as well as Coon, used them to explain and present a theory which they consider to be the fact.
-Furthermore, he criticises that the used specimen for the “Origin of Races” at least some of them were of different species, but Coon has categorised them under the subspecies or of the races that he claims(Dobzhansky et al., 1963; Mayr, 1962; Oschinsky, 1963).
+Furthermore, he criticizes that the used specimen for the “Origin of Races” at least some of them were of different species, but Coon has categorized them under the subspecies or of the races that he claims(Dobzhansky et al., 1963; Mayr, 1962; Oschinsky, 1963).
 But Ernst Mayr appreciates his evidence and “detailed analysis.”
 Thus.
 The book was provocative and controversial in the academic circles.

 In reply to all the controversies, Coon tried to defend himself and his comprehensive research in the replies to Montagu especially.
-But his reply was in large part accusation and mockery of the authority of Montagu instead of answering the questions that Montagu and other writer had asked.
+But his reply was in large part accusation and mockery of the authority of Montagu instead of answering the questions that Montagu and other writers had asked.
 He also gave the names of the critics who had reviewed the book positively and considered it an asset.
-In answer to the widely raised question about the evolution of the same species in different climate and geography, he argued that it was because of the peripheral gene flow.
-But it was answered that it is almost impossible to get the same specie with the peripheral gene flow because of the pressure and climatic changes.
+In answer to the widely raised question about the evolution of the same species in different climates and geography, he argued that it was because of the peripheral gene flow.
+However, it was answered that getting the same species with the peripheral gene flow is almost impossible because of the pressure and climatic changes.
 Consequently, Dobzhansky and Montagu answered him and explained their concerns about the book.
-However, the book remained controversial and criticised by many of authors(Dobzhansky et al., 1963; Jackson, 2001).
+However, the book remained controversial and criticized by many authors(Dobzhansky et al., 1963; Jackson, 2001).

-The book was received partly because of its inaccuracy and unanalysed conclusions, and partly because of the racial component it offered.
-Many of the critics considered and argued the inaccuracy and lack of proper analysis of the used materials.
-It had also contributed to the knowledge of physical anthropologists as much of the earlier chapters were accurately presenting the information and analysis of the materials.
-However, his theory and conclusions in later chapters were the reasons of dissent among the academic circles.
-As the book was driving conclusions and providing a new theory of the origins of races, it was an interesting book and attracted many people.
-But later due to not so compelling biological, and evolutionary arguments, it was read and gained popularity.
-Moreover, the racial context that the book was presenting was used by the white supremacist was another reason for reception of the book(Jackson, 2001; Mayr, 1962; Mead, 1963).
+The book was received partly because of its inaccuracy and unanalyzed conclusions, and partly because of the racial component it offered.
+Many critics considered and argued the inaccuracy and lack of proper analysis of the used materials.
+It also contributed to the knowledge of physical anthropologists as much of the earlier chapters accurately presented the information and analysis of the materials.
+However, his theory and conclusions in later chapters were the reasons for dissent among the academic circles.
+As the book was driving conclusions and providing a new theory of the origins of races, it was interesting and attracted many people.
+But later due to not-so-compelling biological, and evolutionary arguments, it was read and gained popularity.
+Moreover, the racial context that the book was presenting was used by the white supremacist was another reason for the reception of the book(Jackson, 2001; Mayr, 1962; Mead, 1963).
 The white supremacist was using it to oppose the anti-segregation in American society.

-As the book suggested white race was evolved before any other races, it had better civilisation compared to others, making the black or other races inferior to whites.
-Many of the people find the book problematic because of the claim it was making.
-Black people of America had always been discriminated against and considered inferior in the history of America.
-The “Origin of Races” was proving the long-held belief of the white people who were against assimilation and giving equal rights to the black people.
-The notion that black people were originated later than white people thus they needed to be taught the ways because the white coming before the blacks now better than them(Dobzhansky et al., 1963; Jackson, 2001; Oschinsky, 1963).
-This kind of ideology was harmful to the people of colour as it provided scientific evidence to the long-held believes of the people of America.
-And many people had used this notion even before the publication of the book to discriminate against the people of colour.
+As the book suggested, the white race evolved before any other races, it had better civilization compared to others, making the blacks or other races inferior to whites.
+Many people find the book problematic because of the claim it was making.
+Black people of America have always been discriminated against and considered inferior in the history of America.
+The “Origin of Races” was proving the long-held belief of the white people who were against assimilation and giving equal rights to black people.
+The notion that black people originated later than white people thus they needed to be taught the ways because the whites came before the blacks now better than them(Dobzhansky et al., 1963; Jackson, 2001; Oschinsky, 1963).
+This kind of ideology was harmful to the people of color as it provided scientific evidence to the long-held beliefs of the people of America.
+Many people had used this notion even before the publication of the book to discriminate against people of color.
 The book claimed the Black race was “200,000 years behind the white race” which also meant they were 200000 years behind in their capabilities, learning, and skills(Dobzhansky et al., 1963; Hulse, 1963).
-Although it can be argued it was only a theory presented by a single person, for a segregated society where the blacks people have always been discriminated such a theory could be brutal.
-However, it was published at a time when many people and organisations were seeking the equal rights of all American Citizens.
+Although it can be argued it was only a theory presented by a single person, for a segregated society where black people have always been discriminated such a theory could be brutal.
+However, it was published when many people and organizations sought equal rights for all American citizens.

-Otherwise, if the book was published in the 1930s, it might have strengthened the unjust beliefs about the white supremacy or the supremacy of some races.
-The presented theory was not only bad for the United States but the whole Europe that was suffering from racism and fascism in the 1930s.
+Otherwise, if the book was published in the 1930s, it might have strengthened the unjust beliefs about white supremacy or the supremacy of some races.
+The presented theory was not only bad for the United States but the whole of Europe which was suffering from racism and fascism in the 1930s.
 For instance, Nazi Germany or Fascist Italy have used this theory to reach their goals of oppression.
 The perceived ideology of one race being better than others would have given these fascist leaders a legitimate reason to inflict discrimination and mass murders as it was happening in Germany.
-The ethnic cleansing of Jewish and minorities was horrendous events of 1930s Nazi Germany and similar trends of suppressing ethnic minorities were seen all over Europe.
-To give few examples, France under Francisco Franco, Germany under Hitler, Austria under Engelbert Dollfuss, Italy under Mussolini and others are popular examples of fascism in Europe in the 1930s.
+The ethnic cleansing of Jewish and minorities was a horrendous event of 1930s Nazi Germany and similar trends of suppressing ethnic minorities were seen all over Europe.
+To give a few examples, France under Francisco Franco, Germany under Hitler, Austria under Engelbert Dollfuss, Italy under Mussolini, and others are popular examples of fascism in Europe in the 1930s.
 This book and theory presented would have been used by these leaders for their political power and benefits (Morgan, 2003).
-Also, in the US, the Jim Crow laws were still intact and affected lives of people with segregated social lives for black people and whites.
-A book confirming the inferiority of blacks would have created even more problems for the black people.
-The schools, social life, means of transports and the seats for the blacks were allocated.
-At those time such a theory might have validated the slavery and social discrimination.
-Hence the ideology presenting in the book would have created more problems for minorities, and political dissident and the political leaders would have used it to gain political power and suppress oppositions by using such a theory.
-As it was happening in Europe with the rise of Fascism, minorities, and Jews people had suffered from discriminations and ethnic cleansing(Morgan, 2003).
+Also, in the US, the Jim Crow laws were still intact and affected the lives of people with segregated social lives for black people and whites.
+A book confirming the inferiority of blacks would have created even more problems for black people.
+The schools, social life, means of transport, and the seats for the blacks were allocated.
+At those times such a theory might have validated slavery and social discrimination.
+Hence the ideology presented in the book would have created more problems for minorities, and political dissidents and the political leaders would have used it to gain political power and suppress oppositions by using such a theory.
+As it was happening in Europe with the rise of Fascism, minorities, and Jews people had suffered from discrimination and ethnic cleansing(Morgan, 2003).
 Therefore, it was a dangerous theory for the Fascist Europe of the 1930s.
-However, it was used in America by Putnam and another white supremacist to slow down the process of civil rights movement and gain support from people even before the book was published(Dobzhansky et al., 1963; Hulse, 1963).
-Thus, this theory could have been used as a tool in the hands of heinous people in 1930s.
+However, it was used in America by Putnam and another white supremacist to slow down the process of the civil rights movement and gain support from people even before the book was published(Dobzhansky et al., 1963; Hulse, 1963).
+Thus, this theory could have been used as a tool in the hands of heinous people in the 1930s.

-To conclude, the “Origin of Races” by Coon created controversy over the science of evolution, biological makeup of human species and the flow of genes, and created social issues.
-The book and the author were criticised for not compelling argument and evidence to present a theory of evolution of human races.
-He was criticised for the content and accuracy of his argument.
-Although many admired the book for being informative and the extensive research on fossils, the conclusion drawn from them were considered simplistic and shortcuts without proper evidence.
-Moreover, it was an essential theory which might have created social issues if published a few years early but the author had not considered the consequences of the article when he wrote the book.
-The book was published at the time of civil rights movement; it was used by the white supremacist to advocate for segregation and discrimination.
+To conclude, the “Origin of Races” by Coon created controversy over the science of evolution, the biological makeup of the human species, and the flow of genes, and created social issues.
+The book and the author were criticized for not having compelling arguments and evidence to present a theory of the evolution of human races.
+He was criticized for the content and accuracy of his argument.
+Although many admired the book for its informative and extensive research on fossils, their conclusions were considered simplistic and shortcuts without proper evidence.
+Moreover, it was an essential theory that might have created social issues if published a few years earlier but the author had not considered the consequences of the article when he wrote the book.
+The book was published at the time of the civil rights movement; it was used by white supremacists to advocate for segregation and discrimination.
 Therefore, the authors must be mindful of what they write and how they present it.
-Their ideas can create social problems if they are not written and convey properly with adequate proof and evidence.
+Their ideas can create social problems if they are not written and conveyed properly with adequate proof and evidence.

 Reference